wwwaldo/pbrt-video/presentation/outline.md

 - ~900 lines of our own Python code
 - ~200 lines of Schlafli interpreter in Python
   - [https://github.com/aruth2/schlafli](https://github.com/aruth2/schlafli)
 - Libraries used
-  - numpy for linear algebra
+  - NumPy for linear algebra
-  - scipy for convex hull algorithm
+  - SciPy for convex hull algorithm
   - matplotlib for plotting the prototypes
 - Tools used:
+  - PBRT for rendering
   - ImageMagick for resizing frames, joining frames to video
-  - PBRT for rendering
-  - GUI Tool: Meshlab for combining the polytope with the bathroom scene
+  - Meshlab (a GUI tool) for combining the polytope with the bathroom scene
 - ~500 lines of shell
   - Coordinating Python, PBRT, ImageMagick, etc.
   - Running rendering over 3 machines